richarddahl/uno/docs/di/index.md

 The Uno Framework provides a robust dependency injection (DI) system that helps manage object creation, lifetime, and dependencies.
 This document explains how to use and extend the DI system in your applications.

+## Key Features

+* **Loose Coupling**: Reduce dependencies between components and make your code more modular and testable.
+* **Inversion of Control**: Let the container manage object creation and lifetime, making it easier to switch between different implementations.
+* **Extensive Configuration Options**: Customize the DI system to fit your needs, from simple to complex scenarios.

+## Architecture

+The Uno DI system consists of the following components:

+* **ServiceCollection**: A registry for all available services.
+* **ServiceContainer**: Handles resolving services based on their registered interfaces and lifetimes.
+* **ServiceScope**: Manages the lifetime of services within a specific scope.

+## Terminology Note

+> **Note:** In this documentation, the term "service" refers to any class or object managed by the dependency injection (DI) container, such as repositories, loggers, or domain services.
+This usage is standard in DI frameworks.
+In contrast, in Domain-Driven Design (DDD), a "domain service" is a specific pattern for encapsulating domain logic that doesn't naturally fit within an Entity or Value Object.
+If you are building DDD-style applications, be mindful of this distinction: "service" in the DI context is a broader term and may include both domain and infrastructure-level components.

 ## Core Concepts

 ### Service Lifetimes